senseiwaw/library-ml/README.md

 *Why ?*
 * *the Feynman method*
 * *I want do research in AI*
-* *feel free to share any recommendations and compare your solutions to mine to the problems*
+* *feel free to share any recommendations and compare your solutions to mine*
 # books : currently reading
 - "Understanding Deep Learning" — Simon J.D.
 Prince (2023)